lucferrsan/Xam.Forms.VideoPlayer/Readme.md

 1.0.7

 [All] Removed ShowTransportControls property.
 Instead, the ShowTransportControls() and HideTransportControls() methods are added.
-[UWP] Project compilation error due to the lack of a Xam.Forms.VideoPlayer.UWP.xr.xml file has been fixed.
+[UWP] Project compilation error due to the lack of a Maui.VideoPlayer.UWP.xr.xml file has been fixed.

 1.0.6